Community helping dessert food truck owner buy new truck after it catches fire on I-59 - Local News 8

 Click here for updates on this story

-BIRMINGHAM, Alabama (WTVM) — March 14th was a terrifying afternoon for Treats so Sweet owner Jermeria Johnson.
+BIRMINGHAM, Alabama (WVTM) — March 14th was a terrifying afternoon for Treats so Sweet owner Jermeria Johnson.
 One of her employees called her to say her dessert food truck was on fire.

 “Tam’s OK.
 I’m OK, Everybody’s OK.
 It’s gone y’all.
 It’s OK.
 We can get another truck.
 Thank you, lord.
 Thank you for saving us,” Johnson said in a Facebook live video filming her truck on fire.